Welcome to The Jalal Practice

 We are delighted that The Jalal Practice has been listed as one of the top ten surgeries in Greater Manchester.
 Please click on the link below for further information.

-IF YOU REQUIRE MEDICAL TREATMENT THAT CANNOT WAIT, PLEASE CALL 111.
+IF YOU REQUIRE MEDICAL ASSISTANCE WHICH CANNOT WAIT, PLEASE CALL 111

 Data Provision Notice for Planning & Research